 - 1. Inclusion of the following developments, at minimum, considering how their effects will likely combine with those of the Prairie Creek Mine, on the noted valued components: - a.
 The Cantung Mine on the Flat River, for impacts on water quality in the South Nahanni River watershed; - b.
-The Selwyn Howard's Pass development complex, Cantung and Mactung mines, as well as increased road access in the Yukon and the NWT, for consideration of cumulative impacts on "wildlife at risk" in the southern Mackenzie Mountains, in particular for consideration of increased hunting pressures and habitat fragmentation for woodland caribou (Northern Mountain Population); - c.
+Exploration and development activities in the Howard's Pass district, Cantung and Mactung mines, as well as increased road access in the Yukon and the NWT, for consideration of cumulative impacts on "wildlife at risk" in the southern Mackenzie Mountains, in particular for consideration of increased hunting pressures and habitat fragmentation for woodland caribou (Northern Mountain Population); - c.
 The proposed Mackenzie Gas Project, for how it could influence social and economic impacts in the Dehcho region if both projects proceed at the same time; - d.
 Increased traffic from all potential sources on the Liard Highway, including estimates of past, present and future traffic flows under alternative development scenarios and a determination of its operational capacity to handle increased traffic and loads, and potential impacts on road maintenance and public safety; and - e.
 Increased use of the winter road for activities not associated with the Prairie Creek Mine (e.g., tourism, hunting) and impacts on wildlife, karst features, public safety and traditional harvesters; - 2.
 Consideration of the contribution of other historic developments associated with the Prairie Creek Mine to cumulative effects within the EA Study Area on the specific valued components noted below: - a.
 The Cat and Grainger Camps along the winter access road for contributions to contamination of water, soil, effects on vegetation, wildlife attractants and disturbance; - b.
-The historic transfer and loading facility between the Liard River and the Liard Highway for contributions to contamination of water, soil, effects on vegetation, wildlife attractants and disturbance; and - c.
-Roads, drilling pads, clearings or other physical disturbances associated with exploration by Cadillac or Canadian Zinc or its predecessors in the EA Study Area for contributions to soil erosion and water course sedimentation, habitat fragmentation
+The historic transfer and loading facility between the Liard River and the Liard Highway 16 for contributions to contamination of water, soil, effects on vegetation, wildlife attractants and disturbance; and - c.
+Roads, drilling pads, clearings or other physical disturbances associated with exploration by Cadillac or Canadian Zinc or its predecessors in the EA Study Area - for contributions to soil erosion and water course sedimentation, habitat fragmentation or other impacts on wildlife, contamination of water and soil, and effects on vegetation.

-This location is referred to by the developer in its Liard Transfer Facility Project Description Report, but the specific location for this historic facility has not yet been identified on the public record.
-The developer is responsible for identifying the location, status and environmental surroundings for this and all other relevant historic developments associated with the Prairie Creek Mine where appropriate in the Developer's Assessment Report.
+16 This location is indicated in Figure 2 of the developer's Liard Transfer Facility Project Description Report.
+The developer is responsible for identifying the status and environmental surroundings for this and all other relevant historic developments associated with the Prairie Creek Mine where appropriate in the Developer's Assessment Report.